hydroperx/tiles.js/docs/README.md

 #### addedgroup

 Dispatched when a new group is added.
-Event is given a `CustomEvent<{ group: Group, div: HTMLDivElement, labelDiv: HTMLDivElement, labelTextDiv: HTMLDivElement, tilesDiv: HTMLDivElement }>` object.
+Event is given a `CustomEvent<{ group: Group, div: HTMLDivElement, labelDiv: HTMLDivElement, tilesDiv: HTMLDivElement }>` object.
 This is also dispatched when automatic groups are created (such as when a tile is dropped far away in no existing group).

 ```ts
 tiles.on("addedgroup", ({ detail: { group, div, labelDiv, labelTextDiv, tilesDiv } }) => {